Arsenal21/wp-express-checkout/wp-express-checkout/readme.txt

 == Changelog ==

+= WIP 2.2.6 =
+* Fixed the Shop Page URL update not working in the settings menu.

 = 2.2.5 =
 * Added a new shortcode [wpec_show_all_products] that can be used on the "Shop" page to display all the products in a grid view.
 * The shop page will be automatically created at install time.